open-component-model/ocm/pkg/contexts/ocm/accessmethods/localblob/README.md

 Its implementation is specific to the implementation of OCM repository used to read the component descriptor.
-Every repository implementation may decide how and where local blobs are stored, but is MUST provide an implementation for this method.
+Every repository implementation may decide how and where local blobs are stored, but it MUST provide an implementation for this method.

 Regardless of the chosen implementation the attribute specification is defined globally the same.

 Supported specification version is `v1`

 ### Specification Versions